-There is no procedural mechanism to ensure that legislation submitted by a committee in response to reconciliation instructions will be in compliance with the instructed budgetary levels.
-Therefore, if an authorizing committee's recommendations fail to meet its instructions, the budget committee will still include that committee's recommendations in the legislation.
-In those instances, however, in the House, the Budget Act provides that the House Rules Committee may make in order amendments to a reconciliation bill that would achieve the necessary changes.15 In the Senate, it will similarly be in order for any senator to offer, on the floor, a motion to recommit the reconciliation bill to the committee with instructions to report back to the Senate forthwith with an amendment-which need not be germane-that achieves the savings the committee failed to achieve.16
+reconciliation instructions will be in compliance with the instructed budgetary levels.
+Therefore, if an authorizing committee's recommendations fail to meet its instructions, the Budget Committee will still include that committee's recommendations in the legislation.

+In those instances, however, in the House, the Budget Act provides that the House Rules Committee may make in order amendments to a reconciliation bill that would achieve the necessary changes.
+17 In the Senate, it will similarly be in order for any senator to offer, on the floor, a motion to recommit the reconciliation bill to the committee with instructions to report back to the Senate at once with an amendment-which need not be germane-that achieves the savings the committee failed to achieve.
+18

-For example, in the budget resolution for FY 2017, the Senate Finance Committee was instructed to reduce the deficit by \$1 billion.
-If the Senate Finance Committee fails to meet those instructions-either by including non-germane amendments (as discussed below) or by not reaching the \$1 billion threshold- Budget Committee Chairman Mike Enzi (R-WY) would not be authorized to "write" the ACA reform section for inclusion in the reconciliation bill reported by the Senate Budget Committee.
-However, once the reconciliation bill reached the floor, Chairman Enzi (or any other Senator for that matter) may offer, in the form of a motion to recommit, his own reform section that would satisfy the instructions.
+For example, in the budget resolution for FY 2018, the Senate Finance Committee was given instructions to not increase the deficit by more than \$1.5 trillion.
+If the Senate Finance Committee fails to meet those instructions-either by including non-germane amendments (as discussed below) or by exceeding the \$1.5 trillion threshold-Budget Committee Chairman Mike Enzi (R-Wyoming) would not be authorized to "write" any provisions for inclusion in the reconciliation bill reported by the Budget Committee.
+However, once the reconciliation bill reached the floor, Chairman Enzi (or any other Senator for that matter) may offer, in the form of a motion to recommit, his or her own reform section that would satisfy the instructions.